bsgh1107/bsgh1107.github.io/_posts/2025-03-13-Sariyatal-Nanital.markdown

 # **Itinerary: 2 night & 3 days**
-Day1: Gurgaon to Nanital, approx 6-7 hrs drive.
+Day1    : Gurgaon to Nanital, approx 6-7 hrs drive.
-Night1: stay in a Hotel in Nanital.
+Night1  : Stay in a Hotel in Nanital.
-Day2: Himalyan Darshan point, Lovers point, Sariyatal.
+Day2    : Himalyan Darshan point, Lovers point, Sariyatal.
-Night2: Stay in a Hotel in Nanital.
+Night2  : Stay in a Hotel in Nanital.
-Day3: Neem Karoli Dham and back to delhi.
+Day3    : Neem Karoli Dham and back to delhi.

 # **Route map from Delhi**